Travel to Raja Ampat on a Budget (of €30 a day!)

 Let’s get one thing straight, Raja Ampat is remote, and in our experience, the more remote places in Indonesia are less affordable than the more mainstream islands.
-Traveling to Raja Ampat on a budget requires some thorough planning and research, but don’t despair, as we made a list of the best hacks for traveling to Raja Ampat on a budget (if you can call €30 per day so)!
+If you’re looking to travel to Raja Ampat on a budget, be aware that it requires some thorough planning and research, but don’t despair, as we made a list of the best hacks for Raja Ampat travel on a budget (if you can call €30 per day so)!

-You cannot simply ‘wing it’ if you’re traveling to Raja Ampat on a budget.
-But with some thought and planning, it is perfectly possible to access one of the most mind-blowing destinations on the entire planet without blowing all your savings.
+You cannot simply ‘wing it’ when you travel to Raja Ampat on a budget.
+But with some thought and planning, it is perfectly possible to access one of the most breath-taking destinations on the entire planet without blowing all your savings.
+Dive sites are plentiful and Raja Ampat diving is easily the most popular activity in the area.

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.